amanzi/amanzi/spack-repo/README.md

 ```

 The specific dependence on the cray scientific library is to make sure that `blas` and `lapack` are taken from there.
-To test amanzi, proceed as explained above suing `dev-build --test all`.
+To test amanzi, proceed as explained above using `dev-build --test all`.

 # T-5 systems